Only the bike people opposed the garage

 The garage sparked opposition, including lawsuits that in 2004 brought construction to a halt.
 Critics ignored the overall benefits and focused on details such as alterations to the pedestrian tunnels leading into the bowl, or the supposed sacrilege of tucking a garage inside a park.
 But now that everything is in place, the ensemble works great.

-Exactly who was it that opposed the garage under the Concourse?
-Who thought it was "sacrilege" to put a garage in the park?
-Even though it was a $55 million gift to the city, it was only the city's bike people who fought the garage bitterly from the start---and continued to fight it in court long after city voters passed Propostion J in 1998 authorizing its construction.
+Even though it was a $55 million gift to the city, it was only the city's bike people who fought the garage bitterly from the start---and continued to fight it in court long after city voters passed Propostion J in 1998 authorizing the construction.

-Labels: Concourse Garage, John King
+Labels: Anti-Car, Bicycle Coalition, Concourse Garage, Golden Gate Park, John King